owulveryck/blog/content/post/cctv-inception-tensorflow.md

 ## Running it on a laptop

 The program runs as expected at the rate of 2 images per seconds without overheating on a modern laptop.
 I have used it to monitor my house while I was on vacation.
-Every success was sent on an s3 bucket, so in case of intrusion in my house I would still have the pictures.
+Every success was sent on an s3 bucket, so in case of the intrusion in my house, I would still have the pictures.
 I say that it has worked because the only pictures it has recorded were:

 * me, leaving the house
 * me, entering the house 2 weeks later.